status-im/help.status.im/docs/style-guide/style-conventions.md

 - Use icons in procedural steps to guide the user's actions.
 - Don't overuse icons.
 A document with many icons is harder to follow and scan.
 - Write the icon first, and then the icon's name.
-If the icon doesn't show a label in the UI, use the icon's name in the the [Icons names](#icon-names) reference table.
+If the icon doesn't show a label in the UI, use the icon's name in the [Icons names](#icon-names) reference table.
-- Use the Status icons on the `/override/.icons/status` folder in the GitHub [user documentation repository :octicons-tab-external-16:][status-github-user-doc-repo]{:target="_blank"}.
+- Use the Status icons on the `/override/.icons` folders in the GitHub [user documentation repository :octicons-tab-external-16:][status-github-user-doc-repo]{:target="_blank"}.
 - To reference these icons anywhere on the Markdown file, use the `:icon-name:` notation right before the icon's name.
-For example, the Status wallet icon under the `.icons` directory is `status-wallet.svg`; to show this icon in a sentence, use:
+For example, the Status wallet desktop icon under the `.icons\desktop` directory is `desktop-wallet.svg`; to show this icon in a sentence, use:

     ```text
-    Tap :status-wallet: Wallet and save your settings.
+    Tap :desktop-wallet: Wallet and save your settings.
     ```

 ## Symbols and punctuation marks